-The star tracker for small satellite constellations
+The compact star tracker for small satellites constellations

 - Auriga CP is composed of an optical head which integrates image pre-processing

 - The software provided by Sodern is implemented in the satellite’s on-board computer and enables three optical heads to be processed at the same time

 - The star tracker software is implemented in a specific electronic unit, supplied by Sodern